All Year: Spring, summer

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

 At the moment we are at a transition point; we have made the living spaces comfortable for visitors and have broken enough ground to produce most of our own food in the summer time.
-However, we are on the final stretch of an ambitious barn conversion project, turning it into rehearsal space, studio and communal kitchen as well as an outdoor space for eating and creative activities.
+We have finished with the bulk of the renovation work on the studios and workshop but there are still insulation, decaration jobs to do.
 We also have plans to renovate the inside of an 18th C cottage and future guest house.

 Basic carpentry skills, a creative mind and an interest in gardening and horticulture would be helpful to start with :)